carharv/SpotifyHistoryJSONtoCSV/README.md

 The goal of this scipt is to extract the relevant details from my listening history and output a csv.
 The csv can then be imported into <a href="https://github.com/krateng/maloja">Maloja, a self-hosted scrobble database.</a>

-However, this script can also be used to easily merge multiple Spotify JSON files and analyze them with Python.
+However, this script can also be used to easily merge multiple Spotify JSON files and analyze them with Python or any other number of things you would want to do with a CSV.

 ### Getting your streaming history from Spotify